|YOU ARE HERE: Home >Pressure Cooker > Easy tips for better cooking|

 • "Release pressure with slight lifting of pressure regulator" means to lift the pressure regulator slightly with a fork and allow steam to escape so the lid can be opened immediately (in the case of the Futura pressure cooker, press finger-tip control lightly to release steam).
 This method is required for easily overcooked foods such as delicate vegetables and fish.
 This method cannot be used when the cooker contains predominantly liquid foods as the food/liquid may come out of the steam vent.

-• "Release pressure by placing cooker in about 4 inches/10 cm of cold water in a basin or in a sink for 2 minutes".
+• "Release pressure by placing cooker in up to 4 inches/10 cm of cold water in a basin or in a sink for a few minutes."
+The height of the water depends on the size of the cooker.
+Place a small cooker in about 1½ inches/4 cm of cold water.
 Open when the pressure has fallen.
 Do not run water over the lid.
-This method is required when the cooker contains liquid or frothing foods and you wish to open immediately.
+This method is required when the cooker contains liquid or frothing foods which need to be opened immediately.
+DO NOT use this method for the Hawkins Hevibase and the 3 Litre Induction Compatible and 5 Litre Induction Compatible Futura pressure cookers.
+An alternative to this method is to reduce the pressure cooking time and allow to cool naturally.

 |The method of releasing pressure has a bearing on the pressure cooking time.
 If you change from immediate opening to cooling naturally, reduce pressure cooking time by 2 to 3 minutes.
 Similarly, if you change from cooling naturally to immediate opening, increase pressure cooking time by 2 to 3 minutes.|